TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 After a severe waterdamage, by a hole in the hull (an under water hidden boulder), the condition of the balsawood rapid declined, and at one point it was not justified to fly any longer with the model.

-Fowler Flaps Short Sunderland (topside)
+Fowler Flaps Short Sunderland (upperside)

 Fowler Flaps Short Sunderland (underside)